pan-roy/pan-roy.github.io/_posts/2024-03-29-trial-balance.md

 ![Sample data](assets/data_retrieval/data_retrieval2.png)
 *Simplified data example*

-Automated reporting and analytics rely on having access to input data.
-Without data, models won't work effectively.
-So, the initial step in setting up our analytics system would involve automating the extraction of data.
-Accounting applications usually provide data through API calls, which return JSON data.
-This JSON data would serve as our foundation for analysis.
+Automated reporting and analytics hinge on the availability of input data.
+Without sufficient data, models cannot function optimally.
+Therefore, the primary step in establishing our analytics system would entail automating the extraction of data.
+Typically, accounting applications extract data via API calls, yielding JSON data.
+This JSON dataset would serve as the cornerstone for our analysis.

 ![Sample JSON](assets/data_retrieval/data_retrieval4.png)
 *JSON example*